A New Love Ishtory

-A New Love Ishtory is an unreleased Bollywood comedy drama film directed by John Matthew Matthan.
+A New Love Ishtory is an unreleased Indian Hindi-language comedy drama film directed by John Matthew Matthan.
 The film stars Himesh Reshammiya, Niharika Singh, Satish Shah and Rakesh Bapat.

 Plot

 Sikander Verma / Sukku is an unemployed stuntman that was once forced to sell his sperm for money.
 Now he's faced with the appearance of a daughter from that donation, who tracked him down after bribing a ward boy.
 Initially unwilling to get to know her, Sukku and his daughter begin to bond- much to the chagrin of her wealthy mother, who wants nothing to do with men.
 Sukku and his daughter must now find a way to convince her mother that they are indeed a family and that not all men are bad.